DinisMachado87/buildashed-main/README.md

 ## Bugs

-I encountered bugs of adaptation of the navigation bar to different screen formats and have run several series of code editing and testing to solve them.
+I encountered bugs in the adaptation of the navigation bar to different screen formats and have run several series of code editing and testing to solve them.

 ### Unsolved bugs